 Low Voltage (LV) Switchgear

-Low Voltage (LV) switchgear is used in various industries to regulate systems up to 1kV.
+Low-voltage switchgear is a common type of electrical switchgear used in various industries to regulate systems up to 1kV.
 It is commonly found in residential, commercial, and industrial settings where voltage is low.

 Medium Voltage (MV) Switchgear

 Medium voltage (MV) switchgear operates in systems with voltages from 1kV up to 35kV.
-Typically employed in utility distribution, data centers, hospitals and other commercial and industrial applications providing enhanced protection and control for systems at medium voltage levels.
+Typically employed in utility distribution, data centers, hospitals and other commercial and industrial applications providing enhanced protection and control for medium-voltage electrical switchgear systems.

 High Voltage (HV) Switchgear